Roles and Responsibilities

 Route Jurisdiction Transfer Program

 Cities, counties, or WSDOT may petition the Commission to consider a revision to the state highway system.
-Once its review is complete, the Commission forwards a recommendation to the Legislature for final action in law.
+Once the Commission’s review is complete, it forwards a recommendation to the Legislature for final action in law.

 Naming State Highways, Bridges, and Ferries

 The Commission names state highways, bridges, and ferry vessels.
-After receiving a naming request from the Legislature, community organizations, a local government, or individual, the Commission carefully considers community support and consults with WSDOT before acting to name a transportation facility or vessel.
+The Legislature, community organizations, local governments, or individuals may submit a naming request.
+The Commission carefully considers community support and consults with WSDOT before acting to name a transportation facility or vessel.

 Special Studies

 The Commission conducts special studies or projects directed by the Legislature, which result in formal reports and recommendations to the Legislature and Governor.
-Studies or projects currently underway:
+Studies or projects currently underway (visit WSTC website for details):

 • The Road Usage Charge (RUC) is under assessment as a replacement to the gas tax.
-In January 2020, the Commission submitted a report of findings and recommendations to the Governor and Legislature, and in January 2023, new recommendations were submitted based upon the Commission’s ongoing RUC research program.
+In January 2020, the Commission submitted a final report of findings and recommendations to the Governor and Legislature, culminating over seven years of research and testing.
+In the fall of 2020, the Commission began a new phase of RUC research, as directed by the Legislature.
+The work is funded with a grant from the Federal Highway Administration.

-• The Autonomous Vehicle (AV) Work Group advises the Commission in its task to make recommendations to the Legislature on policies that will enable the safe accommodation of AVs on public roadways statewide.
-The Work Group sunsets December 2023.
+• The Autonomous Vehicle (AV) Work Group advises the Commission in its task to make recommendations to the Legislature on policies that will enable the safe accommodation of AVs on public roadways statewide. (sunsets December 2023)